aghan/angular2_hello_world/README.md

 **1. Via apt-get:**

-First make sure your apt-get package manager is updated via this command on your terminal:
+First make sure your apt-get package manager is updated by typing this command on your terminal:

 ```
 sudo apt-get update